RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/quick-start.md

 The Redis Enterprise Operator manages a single Redis Enterprise cluster in a single namespace.

-While the operator can watch additional namespaces for consumer namespaces, the Redis Enterprise Operator and cluster must exist in the same namespace.

 Throughout this guide, you should assume that each command is applied to the namespace in which the Redis Enterprise cluster operates.